-Queen's funeral: Doors of Westminster Abbey open
+Queen's funeral: Guests arrive at Westminster Abbey

 Millions of people will be watching the funeral across the country and most workplaces are closed for a bank holiday.

+The event is also expected to be watched by millions around the world, with the Queen the head of state for 14 realms throughout the Commonwealth.

-For those not invited big screens have been put up in cities in all four nation's of the UK, while some cinemas, pubs and other venues are also showing the once-in-a-generation event.
+For those not invited big screens have been put up in cities across the country, while some cinemas, pubs and other venues are also showing the once-in-a-generation event.

-Since taking the throne, the King has visited the four nations of the UK, where he has received condolences and met with politicians and the public at the start of his reign.
+The service will be conducted by the Dean of Westminster David Hoyle, with the Archbishop of Canterbury Justin Welby giving the sermon.

+The Order of Service shows a service filled with traditional church music and readings from the Bible.